 - Mandibulectomy to remove cysts and cancerous tumors

 - Temporomandibular joint disorders (TMJ)

 Use the Medicare.gov online provider directory to create a list of participating oral surgeons, giving preference to those who accept assignment.

 Seniors can sometimes find dental offices or clinics that take Medicare Parts A or B for comprehensive oral exams (perhaps including X-rays) but never treatment.
-In these cases, you might utilize two different resources to identify participating providers.
+You might utilize two different resources to identify participating providers in these cases.